antononcube/Raku-ML-TriesWithFrequencies/README.md

 ## TODO

-In the following list the most important TODO items are places first.
+In the following list the most important items are placed first.

 - [ ] Implement "get words" and "get root-to-leaf paths" functions